-Our direct energy consumption include various fuels used for our operating projects.
+Our direct energy consumption includes various fuels used for our operating projects.
 Indirect energy consumption comes from electricity purchased for our offices and operating projects.
-To calculate for the share of energy consumption from renewable sources, self-generated energy from our renewable plants used for own consumption is divided by the total energy consumption within the organization.
+To calculate for the share of energy consumption from renewable sources, which we began disclosing self-generated energy from our renewable plants used for own consumption is divided by the total energy consumption within the organization.
 The figures for our fuel and electricity consumption are based on utility bills, sales invoices and internal trackers.